anujparakh/prediction-manager/DEPLOYMENT.md

 5. Execute trades and mark as done
 6. Track portfolio performance

 Congratulations!
-Your Stock Prediction Manager is now live on Cloudflare! 🎉
+Your Financier app is now live on Cloudflare! 🎉